 It is a long story that began too many years ago to comfortably admit to……

 When I left school, I trained to become a dental nurse.
-Dentistry is quite a family tradition, as my grandfather was a dentist, my brother is a dentist and my daughters have also helped in a dental surgery – even my very good friend is a local dentist.
+Dentistry is quite a family tradition, as my grandfather , brother were dentists and my daughters have also helped in a dental surgery – even my very good friend is a local dentist.
 So it was a natural decision for me upon starting my career to work at the top end of the human body.

 Several happy dental years later, where I learnt a lot about healthcare, running a practice and working with patients.
-I moved to live and work in Woking where I brought up my family of three children (recently joined by the next generation – my grand daughter).
+I moved to live and work in Woking where I brought up my family of three children (recently joined by the next generation – my grand daughter & grandson).

 Bringing up a family in the area has given me a chance to really get know the place and community pretty well in those years and what is so needed for the residents and people who work in the Woking area.

 So when the local Woking Hospice was opening, I was very fortunate to be offered to work with a great health professional team starting as the Voluntary Services Manager and promoted to Operations Manager.
 My experience of working for 10 years in this holistic healthcare setting with patients and families allowed me to gain a sound understanding of quality care.
 Together with the opportunity to understand that you need to look at the person as a whole and not just the problem or diagnoses.
 Working closely with the Hospice patients I also learnt that their main concern was not only their health but loss of mobility and independence.
 Vital to us all.

 We take it for granted that we will always be independent and able to make our own choices about what we do and where we want to go.
 Life is about living and we all need to be active and mobile throughout our daily life.
 One simple way is to make sure that your feet don’t give you any reason to stop this independence.